TonyHGF/MNE-BIDS-Pipeline/README.md

 100 * (task-period band power / fixation-baseline band power - 1)
 ```

 Negative values indicate ERD.
-This report is exploratory.
-In the current
+This report is exploratory and should be treated
-single-subject result, the figures show task-related spectral changes, but not a
-clean, canonical contralateral C3/C4 mu/beta ERD pattern.
-Interpret it as a
-quality-control and hypothesis-generation view rather than a validated motor
+as a quality-control and hypothesis-generation view rather than a validated
-imagery biomarker.
+motor imagery biomarker.

 ## Notes And Assumptions